 Just off of the rue St-Dominique is another example of the always lively Art Nouveau architecture of Jules Lavirotte.
 As you stroll along rue St-Dominique, think back to the Countess de Montessuy who lived on this street and who was the first patron to give Lavirotte the chance to work in Paris.
 The tower over the main entrance is a Medieval inspired touch and just one of the many styles Lavirotte incorporated into his Art Nouveau designs.
 This is now the Italian Liceo, or School and you’ll enjoy recess time as dozens of chattering Italian children pour outside.
-Rent the Pauillac Paris vacation rental and you will enjoy studying the facade from your balcony.

 The whimsical ironwork around the entrance and ground floor windows is classic Lavirotte.
 Today his building is home to the Liceo Italiano Leonardo Da Vinci, an Italian high school.